 - to charge the same fees to intermediaries, e.g. retailers selling products on the company's behalf

-The issue is, price fixing leads to over-inflated prices and unfair treatment of consumers.
-It creates an unfair environment for customers, who end up paying more for lower quality goods and services.
+The issue is that price-fixing leads to over-inflated prices and unfair treatment of consumers.
+It creates an unfair environment for customers, who pay more for lower-quality goods and services.

-If found guilt of price fixing, a company can face a fine of up to 10% of turnover.
-Individuals themselves can also receive personal files, director disqualification - or even jail time.
+If found guilty of price-fixing, a company can face a fine of up to 10% of the worldwide turnover of the undertaking.
+Individuals can also receive personal files, director disqualification, or jail time.

 The cases below show just how significant the financial penalty can be.

-Trod Ltd were fined £163,371 after admitting agreeing with its online competitor GB Posters not to undercut prices for posters and frames sold on Amazon marketplace.
+Trod admitted to agreeing with its online competitor, GB Posters, not to undercut prices for posters and frames sold on the Amazon marketplace.
 The two companies sold a range of sports and entertainment-branded merchandise between 2001 and 2015 and fixed prices using automated software.
 GB escaped fines after reporting the cartel to the CMA.